ikanher/numpy-MNIST/documentation/week4-report.md

 * Figure out testing of SGD and NeuralNet objects (integration tests?)
 * Finalize documentation
 * Figure out if there is something more that needs to be done
-* If I have time
-  * Make an example of using the network for something else than MNIST that can be trained on a CPU
+* If I have time make an example of using the network for something else than MNIST that can be trained on a CPU
-  * Rename the python module from 'mnist' to something else, as it actually can be used for other datasets also

 ## Hours
 * Around 35